ComputerKWasTaken/BetterEcosystemProjectManagement/navigator/navigator-design.md

 ### Streaming transport

-`background.js` currently issues a single non-streaming `fetch` with a 120s timeout.
-Streaming adds a long-lived runtime port: the background worker reads the Gemini Interactions stream and forwards deltas to the content script, which appends them to the in-flight assistant message.
+The implemented chat path uses a versioned long-lived runtime port.
+The background worker reads the Gemini Interactions stream and forwards deltas to the content script, which appends them to the in-flight assistant message.
 Abort propagates from the drawer's stop button through the port to an `AbortController`.
+Completion, error, abort, disconnect, page exit, startup timeout, and extension-context invalidation all terminate the port.

 ## 4. Grounding